apache/spark/docs/streaming-programming-guide.md

 $ nc -lk 9999
 {% endhighlight %}

-Then, in a different terminal, you can start WordCountNetwork by using
+Then, in a different terminal, you can start NetworkWordCount by using

 {% highlight bash %}
-$ ./run spark.streaming.examples.WordCountNetwork local[2] localhost 9999
+$ ./run spark.streaming.examples.NetworkWordCount local[2] localhost 9999
 {% endhighlight %}

-This will make WordCountNetwork connect to the netcat server.
+This will make NetworkWordCount connect to the netcat server.
 Any lines typed in the terminal running the netcat server will be counted and printed on screen.

 <table>
 <td>